oscarryz/yz-design-notes/Examples/Go - Pipeline 3.md

 // WORKS
 // To make it work as close as possible, the squarer needs to invoke the counter // until it closes.
 The counter needs to know when to stop
 `
-Creates a block that returns an Int and a Bool every times it's invoked.
+Creates a block that returns an Int and a Bool every times it is invoked.
 It will continue to be invoked while n < 100
 This counter is the "producer"
 `